-- At least 80% of full-time program students complete program/degree requirements with 3 years or 6 academic semesters (150% of program length) (ACEND). - At least 80% of part time program students complete program/degree requirements with 6 years or 12 academic semesters (150% of program length) (ACEND). - 50% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation (ACEND). - 50% of program graduates are admitted to a supervised practice program within 12 months of graduation (ACEND). - The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80% (ACEND). - Of graduates who seek employment 50% are employed in nutrition and dietetics or related fields with 12 months. - DI directors will rate graduates on "academic preparation", "skills", "personal traits" "overall preparation" at least 3 (average) on a scale of 1 to 5 on a survey sent six months post-graduation (ACEND) - 2.
+- At least 80% of full time program students complete program/degree requirements with 3 years or 6 academic semesters (150% of program length) (ACEND). - At least 50% of part time program students complete program/degree requirements with 6 years or 12 academic semesters (150% of program length) (ACEND). - 50% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation (ACEND). - 50% of program graduates are admitted to a supervised practice program within 12 months of graduation (ACEND). - The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80% (ACEND). - DI directors will rate graduates on "academic preparation", "skills", "personal traits" "overall preparation" at least 3 (average) on a scale of 1 to 5 on a survey sent six months post-graduation (ACEND) - 2.
 Graduates will demonstrate commitment to life-long learning, professional development, service and leadership in diverse pre-professional and community endeavors.